-Known as a fisherman’s lake, Lake Buchanan is filled with people casting lines from their boats for largemouth bass, catfish, white bass, and hybrid striped bass.
-Hybrid striped bass are the most popular fish in the lake, mainly because they are restocked every year.
+Known as a fisherman’s lake, Buchanan is covered up with people casting lines for largemouth bass, catfish, white bass, and hybrid striped bass.
+Hybrid striped bass are the most popular fish on the lake, as they are consistently restocked every year.
 The Lake Buchanan Conservation Corp. provides GPS fish attractor coordinates with the depth of each brush pile when you type in the current water level.

 After a heavy rain, floating driftwood can be a hazard.
 That paired with often-choppy water conditions means Lake Buchanan is not the best option for recreational water sports such as wakeboarding or skiing.